-MERS Lab Tour: Overview with Brian Williams
+Introduction to the MERS Lab with Professor Brian Williams

 Led by Professor Brian Williams, the Model-based Embedded and Robotic Systems Group develops “cognitive robots” - robots that are able to think and act much like humans do.
 There are three main thrusts to the research in the Model-Based Embedded and Robotics Systems (MERS) group: goal-driven interaction with robots, natural human/robot teaming, and robotic reasoning about the environment.

-Jingkai Chen & Viraj Parimi
+Jingkai Chen & Viraj Parimi: Robot Arm Assembly

 Jingkai Chen is a Ph.D. student in the MIT department of Aeronautics and Astronautics.
 His research interests are primarily in the areas of robotics, AI planning, and multi-agent systems with applications in interconnected robotic systems for manufacturing, logistics, and field operation.
 Before MIT, Jingkai obtained his B.E. degree in Control Science and Engineering from Chu Kochen Honors College at Zhejiang University in 2016.
 Previously, he worked in MIT McGovern Institute of Brain Research, UCLA Network Research Lab, and Zhejiang University NeSC Lab.